cathiele/rpngo/USER_GUIDE.md

 Then start screen with the following option:

-    screen /dev/ttyACM0 115200
+    screen /dev/ttyUSB0 115200

-If you are using a PicoCalc, you may need to enable serial communications with

-    true serial

 I'm assuming the serial device on my PC and yours will be the same, which could be incorrect.
-I'm also assuming you want to send a file named `bounce_ball.rpn`;
-change the name to the file you actually want to send.
+You can verify it is correcy by typing a few characters into the screen window and see if they appear on the calculator.

-Next type `Ctrl-A`, `:` and type this at the prompt:
+Let's assume for this example that you want to send a file named `bounce_ball.rpn`.
+In `screen`, type `Ctrl-A`, `:` and type this at the prompt:

     exec !! sx bounce_ball.rpn